luyadev/luya.io/docs/guide/cms/blocks.md

 ### Module blocks

-When you add a block inside of a module you have to define the `$module` properties, this will ensure the view file will be found in the correct folder.
+When you add a block inside of a module you have to define the <class name="luya\cms\base\PhpBlock" prop="module" /> properties, this will ensure the view file will be found in the correct folder.
 This way, you can redistributed blocks with your own package to other users:

 ```php
 class TestBlock extends \luya\cms\base\PhpBlock